ReshmaPD/Restaurant-Reviews/README.md

     * Semantic HTML

-### 3. The application has functionalty of service worker creates a seamless offline experience for the users implemented using
+### 3. The application has functionality of service worker creates a seamless offline experience for the users implemented using

     * Caching api techniques of the service worker
     * Caching lets the user see the visted content even when they choose to go offline